Residential facilities at Mount St Bernard College offer a

 settle in to their new surrounds.
 New boarders and a

-close family member spend a week at the College’s
+close family member spend time at the College’s

 boarding facilities before the start of the term.
 Students